Health and Social Care Act 2008

 Overview

-The Health and Social Care Act 2008 created the Care Quality Commission (CQC), a body responsible for regulating health and social care services in England.
+The Health and Social Care Act 2008 established the Care Quality Commission (CQC), a single body responsible for regulating health and social care services in England.
 It also made provisions for regulating health professions, improving public health protection, and introducing a health in pregnancy grant.

 Description